Personal Wealth Management / Financial Planning

-In our view, what matters is what happens looking forward.
+What matters is what happens looking forward.
 What if inflation eases and you are trapped in an illiquid security—or one with high default risk—for no good reason?
-What if you bought that security at a premium because you traded on what we think is one of the most widely known pieces of information on Earth (the current inflation rate)?
+What if you bought that security at a premium because you traded on one of the most widely known pieces of information on Earth (the current inflation rate)?
 What if you let all your core goals and financial needs take a back seat to your inflation fears, but those fears don’t pan out?

-To see this more clearly, we suggest stripping away the emotions that can accompany inflation and thinking of this as you would any other stock market trend or alleged risk.
-Our research shows markets are forward-looking indicators—they move ahead of widely expected economic developments.
-They also aren’t what statisticians call serially correlated, meaning one day, week, month or year’s movement doesn’t predict the next.
-Repositioning for fast inflation now could be akin to leaving stocks deep into a bear market (typically a long, deep decline of -20% or worse with a fundamental cause) or selling a troubled country or company’s bond a week before debt restructuring talks (which usually involve default) are due to begin.
-Getting over the recent past and looking forward—to probabilities, not possibilities—is generally the more beneficial move, in our view.
+To see this more clearly, strip away the emotions that accompany inflation and think of this as you would any other stock market trend or alleged risk.
+Markets are forward-looking indicators—they move ahead of widely expected economic developments.
+They also aren’t serially correlated, so one day, week, month or year’s movement doesn’t predict the next.
+Repositioning for fast inflation now could be akin to leaving stocks deep into a bear market or selling a troubled country or company’s bond a week before debt restructuring talks are due to begin.
+Getting over the recent past and looking forward—to probabilities, not possibilities—is always the right move.

-When making portfolio decisions, we think reacting is rarely a winning tactic.
-A psychological tendency called recency bias makes humans believe the future will resemble what just happened, but life—and investing—rarely works like that.
+When making portfolio decisions, reacting is rarely a winning tactic.
+Recency bias makes humans believe the future will resemble what just happened, but life—and investing—rarely works like that.
 Looking forward and weighing reasonable probabilities, in our view, is a much sounder approach.

 If you would like to contact the editors responsible for this article, please email firstname.lastname@example.org.

 *The content contained in this article represents only the opinions and viewpoints of the Fisher Investments editorial staff.